Singtel's Optus wins more spectrum in Australia, including 5G pioneer band

 "This acquisition of new spectrum assets in the 2300 and 3500MHz bands ensures we are future proofing our network to meet our customers' increasing data demands," said Optus Networks managing director Dennis Wong in a statement.

-Mr Wong added that the new spectrum strengthened Optus' position in the race towards 5G.
+Mr Wong added the new spectrum strengthened Optus' position in the race towards 5G.